-(DETACH BELOW AND RETURN USING THE ENVELOPE PROVIDED) RENNOVA HEALTH, INC. ANNUAL MEETING OF STOCKHOLDERS DECEMBER 22, 2016
+(DETACH BELOW AND RETURN USING THE ENVELOPE PROVIDED) RENNOVA HEALTH, INC. ANNUAL MEETING OF STOCKHOLDERS DECEMBER [•], 2016

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" EACH DIRECTOR NOMINEE LISTED AND "FOR" EACH OF PROPOSALS 2, 3, 4 AND 5.

-1. ELECTION OF DIRECTORS:

-1. SEAMUS 2.
+I. ELECTION OF DIRECTORS: 1.
+SEAMUS 2.
 DR. PAUL 3.
 CHRISTOPHER 4.
 BENJAMIN 5.
 MICHAEL L. 6.
-ROBERT LAGAN BILLINGS DIAMANTIS FRANK GOLDBERG LEE

-FOR all nominees listed above (except as specified below)

-WITHHOLD AUTHORITY to vote for all nominees listed above

-To withhold authority to vote for any indicated nominee(s), write the number(s) in the box provided to the right: \Box \Box \Box \Box \Box

-2. APPROVE THE RATIFICATION OF THE APPOINTMENT OF GREEN & COMPANY, CPAS AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR DECEMBER 31, 2016.

-□ FOR □ AGAINST

-□ ABSTAIN

-3. APPROVE THE AMENDMENT TO THE COMPANY'S CERTIFICATE OF INCORPORATION TO EFFECT A REVERSE STOCK SPLIT OF ALL OF THE OUTSTANDING SHARES OF OUR COMMON STOCK, PAR VALUE \$0.01 PER SHARE, AT A SPECIFIC RATIO WITHIN A RANGE FROM 1- FOR-10 TO 1- FOR-30, AT THE DISCRETION OF THE BOARD OF DIRECTORS.

-- □ FOR □ AGAINST □ ABSTAIN

-- 4. APPROVE AN ADVISORY (NON-BINDING) RESOLUTION ON THE COMPANY'S EXECUTIVE COMPENSATION.

-- □ FOR □ AGAINST □ ABSTAIN
+ROBERT LAGAN BILLINGS DIAMANTIS FRANK GOLDBERG LEE nominees listed above HOLD AUTHORITY to (except as specific to vote for all nominees lis To withhold aut hority to vote for any inc dicated nominee(s), write the number(s) in the box provided to the rig tht: 🗆 🗆 🗆 🗆 🗆 2.
+OF THE APPOINTME ; 3.
+STOCK SPL SHARE, AT IT OF ALL OF THE O O THE COMPANY'S C DUTSTANDING SHARI WITHIN A RANGE FR ES OF OUR COM MON STOCK, PAR V 'ALUE \$0.01 PER \Box FOR ☐ AGAINST Г ABSTAIN 4.
+APPROVE A AN ADVISORY (NON- BINDING) RESOLUTI ON ON THE COM PANY'S EXECUTIV E COMPENSATION [: \Box FOR ☐ AGAINST ☐ ABSTAIN

 5. OTHER BUSINESS:

-To act upon such other business as may properly come before the Annual Meeting and any and all adjournments or postponements thereof.
+To act upon such other busines ss as may properly come before the Annual Meeting and any a nd all adjournments or postponements thereof.

-\Box FOR □ AGAINST □ ABSTAIN Check appropriate box and indic ate changes below: \Box Address Change? \Box Name C Change? attorney, executor, administrator e appears on your proxy card.
-When shares , trustee or partner, please give full title as officer.
-If a partnership, please sign in partn such.
-If a corporation, please sign in full
+\Box FOR □ AGAINST ABSTAIN

+Check appropriate box and indi cate changes below:

+□Address Change? □ Name Change?

+SIGNATURE(S)

+attorney, executor, administrato title as such.
+If a corporati enants, both should sign.
+When signing as on, please sign in full corporate name by athorized person.)

 Date:

 Number of Shares: